elves/elvish.io/src/learn/fundamentals.md

+**This tutorial is quite incomplete, and it is being constantly expanded.**

 This tutorial introduces the fundamentals of shell programming with Elvish.
 It does not assume familiarity with other shells, but some understanding of basic programming concepts is required.

+This tutorial evolves around a "hello" program.
+But if your primary interest in shell programming is not saying hello (which, by the way, is a shame), the tutorial also contains some hints and examples on how to apply to knowledge to non-hello applications.

-Beware that Elvish is very similar to other shell languages in many aspects, but very different in some other aspects.
-When transferring your knowledge of Elvish to another shell, it is worthwhile to check how things work in the other shell.
+**Note**: Elvish is very similar to other shell languages in many aspects, but also very different in others.
+When transferring your knowledge of Elvish to another shell, it is worthwhile to first check how things work there.

 # Hello, world!

 Let's begin with the most traditional "hello world" program.
-In Elvish, you call the `echo` **command** to print something on the terminal:
+In Elvish, you invoke the `echo` **command** to print something on the terminal:

 ```elvish-transcript
 ~> echo "Hello, world!"
 Hello, world!
 ```

-In Elvish, as in other shells, command calls follow a simple structure: you write the command name, followed by arguments, all separated by spaces (or tabs).
+In Elvish, as in other shells, command invocations follow a simple structure: you write the command name, followed by arguments, all separated by spaces (or tabs).
 No parentheses or commas are needed.